ChaoteCruithne/FalseDichotomyTarot/README.md

 # The Tarot of the False Dichotomy

 My personal tarot deck, designed from scratch, freely available for anyone to use under the Creative Commons Attribution 4.0 license.
+It is a standard 78 cards, with 22 Major Arcana and 56 Minor Arcana.
+However, the similarities with a traditional Rider-Waite deck end there.
+Please review the guidebook in this repo for more details.

 # Acknowledgements